-He lost an eye and a hand in a fire.
+He lost an eye and a hand in a fireworks accident.

-Many murals depict Mexico’s struggle for independence and the suffering of the masses.
+Many of these murals depict Mexico’s struggle for independence and the suffering of the masses.

-Formerly an orphanage, the Cabanas is quite the architectural site in its own right, with 23 patios and courtyards linked by pink tile corridors.
+The building itself is quite the architectural sight, with 23 patios and courtyards linked by pink tile corridors.

 What a trompe d’oeil it is!

 When we walked around while also looking up, it appeared the vividly painted orange, black and grey figures also moved around in a circle.